Transformer Interpretability Beyond Attention Visualization: Method

 where $\odot$ is the Hadamard product, and $\mathbb{E}_h$ is the mean across the ``heads'' dimension.
 In order to compute the weighted attention relevance, we consider only the positive values of the gradients-relevance multiplication, resembling positive relevance.
 To account for the skip connections in the Transformer block, we add the identity matrix to avoid self inhibition for each token.

 For comparison, using the same notation, the rollout~\cite{abnar2020quantifying} method is given by:

-We can observe that rollout is fixed given an input sample, regardless of the target class to be visualized.
+We can observe that the result of rollout is fixed given an input sample, regardless of the target class to be visualized.
 In addition, it does not consider any signal, except for the pairwise attention scores.